 Utilities, consumer staples, and healthcare are traditionally the most stable sectors.
 Real estate (REITs) and financials (large banks, insurance) also frequently appear.
 These sectors have predictable demand patterns that support earnings consistency.

-How is stability different from quality?
+How is low volatility different from quality?

-Stability measures price behavior — low volatility, low beta, consistent returns.
+Low Volatility measures price behavior — low volatility, low beta, consistent returns.
 Quality measures business fundamentals — high profitability, strong margins, healthy balance sheets.
 The safest stocks score well on both: they are fundamentally strong AND exhibit stable price behavior.

 How often is the safe stocks list updated?